-Now, if this didn’t convince you to build a playlist entirely devoted to your own love life (past, present, messy or magnificent), we don’t know what will.
-Because whether you’re crushing, crying, or cuddling, there’s a boyfriend-themed track to match your mood.
+Now, if the above list didn’t convince you to build a playlist entirely devoted to your own love life (past, present, messy or magnificent), we don’t know what will.
+Whether you’re crushing, crying, or cuddling, there’s a boyfriend-themed track to suit your mood.

 Love songs for boyfriends (or future boyfriends)